-Key takeaway: Always obtain written consent for any FCRA-regulated background checks, and retain a record of this authorization.
-The best background check services can handle this for you.
+Always obtain written consent for any FCRA-regulated background checks, and retain a record of this authorization.

 If a candidate’s consumer report comes back and shows an unfavorable credit history, there are a few steps that you will need to take before you can take any adverse actions, such as withdrawing a tentative job offer.